MrPigss/BetterJSONStorage/README.rst

 =====

 All arguments except for the storage argument are forwarded to the underlying storage.
-You can use this to pass additional keyword arguments to orjson.dump(…) method.
+You can use this to pass additional keyword arguments to orjson.dumps(…) method.

 For all options see the `orjson documentation <https://github.com/ijl/orjson#option>`_.